 - Infringes on the rights of the victim at school;

 Cyberbullying means bullying that is done through the use of any electronic communication device, including through the use of a cellular or other type of telephone, a computer, a camera, electronic mail, instant messaging, text messaging, a social media application, an Internet website, or any other Internet-based communication tool.

 How to use the bullying flowchart

+In order to address the legislative change, the following bullying flowchart helps parents and the community understand if a student has been bullied according to the legal definition.
 A checkmark must be provided in each section for statements that are true.
 If any identified section does not receive at least one checkmark, then the act is not considered bullying by state law but may violate the Student Code of Conduct (en Español).
 Follow the conditional ‘yes/no’ logic for the questions regarding the use of electronic communication devices to determine if an incident is considered bullying.

 To report an incident of bullying, a parent or student may complete the Parent/Student Bullying Report form and submit it to their campus administrator or report an incident of bullying through Crime Stoppers.